GreenmaskIO/greenmask-docs/docs/commands.md

 ```
 { .annotate }

-1. The date when the backup has been started.
-Also shows a snapshot date
+1. The date when the backup has been initiated, also indicating the snapshot date.
-2. The date when the backup has been completed
+2. The date when the backup process was successfully completed.
-3. Original size in bytes
+3. The original size of the backup in bytes.
-4. Compressed size in bytes
+4. The size of the backup after compression in bytes.
-5. List of the tables with the applied transformers
+5. A list of tables that underwent transformation during the backup.
-6. Table schema name
+6. The schema name of the table.
-7. Table name
+7. The name of the table.
-8. Overridden custom query
+8. Custom query override, if applicable.
-9. List of applied transformers
+9. A list of transformers that were applied during the backup.
-10. Name of transformer
+10. The name of the transformer.
-11. Provided parameters
+11. The parameters provided for the transformer.
-12. Map of overridden column types
+12. A mapping of overridden column types.
-13. TOC file header.
-Introduce the same information in `--format=test` in the previous snippet
+13. The header information in the TOC (Table of Contents) file.
+This provides the same details as the `--format=text`
+    output in the previous snippet.
-14. The list of restoration entries. introduce the same information as `--format=test` in the previous snippet
+14. The list of restoration entries.
+This offers the same information as the `--format=text` output in the previous
+    snippet.